Eng-Elias/codetective/README.md

 A comprehensive code analysis tool that combines multiple scanning engines (SemGrep, Trivy, AI) with automated fixing capabilities using LangGraph orchestration.

+# Why Codetective?

+Modern codebases mix application logic, third‑party libraries, infrastructure as code, and configuration spread across many files and services.
+Traditional single‑tool scanners catch some classes of issues but often miss others, and they rarely offer actionable fixes.
+Codetective approaches the problem as a coordinated, multi‑agent system: specialized agents analyze code through different lenses (pattern‑based SAST, dependency and misconfiguration scanning, and AI‑assisted review), while an orchestrator stitches their findings into a coherent story and can automatically suggest or apply improvements.
+The result is a practical workflow that not only detects problems, but also helps teams remediate them quickly.

+In other words, Codetective is designed to be useful during day‑to‑day development and code review.
+It integrates cleanly into CLI and GUI flows, produces a standard JSON output you can consume in CI, and—when enabled—uses a local LLM to generate comments or edits that explain “why” and “how” to fix issues in context.

 # video
 [![Youtube Video](https://github.com/Eng-Elias/codetective/blob/main/screenshots/Brand/thumbnail.png?raw=true)](https://youtu.be/cmb_k1Je8zs)

 ## Features

+Codetective merges a few core ideas into one developer‑friendly workflow.
+It combines specialized agents (SemGrep, Trivy, and an AI reviewer) to surface issues from different angles, and it uses an orchestrator to sequence and aggregate results.
+In practice, you run a scan on your repository, review the unified findings, and optionally apply automated fixes or insert concise explanatory comments.
+Everything is available from the command line and a streamlined web interface.

+Key capabilities include multi‑agent scanning, automated fixing, a JSON results format for downstream tooling, and a configurable runtime that can execute agents sequentially or in parallel.
+The system is built to be practical: it can run with or without AI features, and it aims to provide explanations that are short enough to be helpful in code reviews.

 - **Multi-Agent Scanning**: Combines SemGrep, Trivy, and AI-powered analysis
 - **Automated Fixing**: AI-powered code fixes and explanatory comments